odradev/awesome-zero-knowledge/README.md

 * [SHARP?
 SuperChain?
 Layer-3s?
 Temporary Rollups?](https://stonecoldpat.substack.com/p/sharp-superchain-layer-3s-temporary) - artivle by Patrick McCorry from March 2023.
 * [Unlock the Secrets of ZK-SNARKs](https://mybrandt.medium.com/unlock-the-secrets-of-zk-snarks-a40e4cd034a6) - article about ZK-Snarks by My Brandt from March 2023.
 * [The ZK Cross-chain Message Protocol and How it Paves a New Way of Cross-chain Communication](https://hackernoon.com/the-zk-cross-chain-message-protocol-and-how-it-paves-a-new-way-of-cross-chain-communication) - article by Glaze from March 2023.
+* [Applying Zero Knowledge Cryptography in the Mobility Industry](https://consensysmesh.medium.com/applying-zero-knowledge-cryptography-in-the-mobility-industry-861be6c89c74) - article by ConsenSys Mesh from March 2023.
+* [ZKPs: The Ultimate Shield for Your Privacy in Web3 — A beginner’s introduction to the Future of Privacy-Preserving Technology — Bits By Blocks](https://medium.com/@ashwin.yar/zkps-the-ultimate-shield-for-your-privacy-in-web3-a-beginners-introduction-to-the-future-of-e60918da01b4) - article by Ashwin Yardi from March 2023.
+* [How to Leverage ZKPs as a Web3 Builder](https://medium.com/alliancedao/how-to-leverage-zkps-as-a-web3-builder-ae504783973d) - article by Mohamed Fouda from March 2023.
+* [Throne of ZK: SNARK vs STARK](https://medium.com/@kido.kim/throne-of-zk-snark-vs-stark-e449984d5c36) - article by Kido Kim from March 2023.
+* [What is zkEVM: Things You Need to Know About The Future of Dapps — Bits By Blocks](https://medium.com/@ashwin.yar/what-is-zkevm-things-you-need-to-know-about-the-future-of-dapps-bits-by-blocks-378d272fa48) - article by Ashwin Yardi from March 2023.
+* [What is ZK Rollup?
+Advantages, limitations of Zk Rollup and prominent projects](https://medium.com/leclevietnam/what-is-zk-rollup-advantages-limitations-of-zk-rollup-and-prominent-projects-5883872cbc71) - article by Optimus Finance from March 2023.
+* [Qredo Labs: Home of Our Big Bold Bets](https://www.qredo.com/blog/qredo-labs-home-of-our-big-bold-bets?utm_source=zk-newsletter&utm_medium=collaboration&utm_campaign=zk-post) - article by QredoTeam from March 2023.

 ### Projects
 Projects that are using ZK-technology.